400 sheets of paper

 The UI Employer Toolkit does not constitute legal advice.
 For legal questions and interpretations related to UI Law, please refer to the Colorado Revised Statutes (CRS), Articles 70-82 of Title 8, known as the Colorado Employment Security Act (CESA).

-Employers are required to participate in Colorado’s Unemployment Insurance program if they are determined to be liable, based on various criteria.
-In general, most employers are deemed liable if and when:
+Employers participate in Colorado’s Unemployment Insurance program if they are determined to be liable, based on various criteria.
+In general, most employers are deemed liable if and when they:

-• The employer paid $1,500 or more in wages during a calendar quarter in either the current or previous calendar year.
+• Paid $1,500 or more in wages during a calendar quarter in either the current or previous calendar year

-• The employer employed at least one person for any part of a day for a period of at least 20 weeks during the current or previous calendar year.
+• Employed at least one person for any part of a day for a period of at least 20 weeks during the current or previous calendar year

-• The employer voluntarily elected (and is approved) to participate in the UI program.
+• Voluntarily elected (and is approved) to participate in the UI program

-• The employer acquired all or part of a Colorado trade, business organization, or a substantial portion of the assets from a predecessor employer who is liable.
+• Acquired all or part of a Colorado trade, business organization, or a substantial portion of the assets from a predecessor employer who is liable

-• The employer is a corporate officer in an LLC reporting to the IRS as a corporation, a corporation, or an S-Corp.
+• Are a corporate officer in an LLC reporting to the IRS as a corporation, a corporation, or an S-Corp

 Domestic, agriculture, and nonprofit employers have different liability criteria based on the amount of wages paid and the number of employees.
-Learn more about UI employer liability requirements on the Division’s website.
+Visit the UI Employer Liability Chart page on the Division’s website for more information.

 Login to MyUI Employer+